Halloween and Harvest Happenings

 ■ Odie’s Deli in Soldotna has live music Friday from 6-8 p.m. and Pub Quiz night every Wednesday from 6-8 p.m.

 ■ The Bow bar in Kenai has karaoke at 9 p.m.
-Thursdays and live music Fridays and Saturdays at 10 p.m.
+Thursdays and live music Fridays, Saturdays at 10 p.m.

 ■ Hooligans Saloon in Soldotna has poker Tuesdays and Thursdays starting at 5:30 p.m. and live music Thursday, Friday, Saturday and Sunday nights.

 ■ The Duck Inn on Kalifornsky Beach Road has karaoke at 9 p.m.
-Thursdays through Saturdays.
+Thursdays and Fridays, and DJ Arisen on Saturdays.

-■ Mykel’s in Soldotna has live music Thursdays from 6-9 p.m.
-Robb Justice, and Fridays from 6:30-9:30 p.m. with Bob Ramponi and Dave Unruh.
+■ Mykel’s in Soldotna has live music Fridays and Saturdays from 6:30-9:30 p.m. with Bob Ramponi and Dave Unruh.

 ■ Call Orca Theaters at 262-7003 for listings and times.